syamilmj/aqua-page-builder/README.md

 It follows the same user interface used by the Menus & Widgets admin pages - making you feel right at home with the UI.

 Similar to the Widgets &amps Menus, Aqua Page Builder features the drag and drop interaction to build its templates.

+### License (IMPORTANT)

+Aqua Page Builder is released under GPLv3 - [http://www.gnu.org/copyleft/gpl.html](http://www.gnu.org/copyleft/gpl.html).
+You are free to redistribute & modify copies of the plugin under the following conditions:

+* All links & credits must be kept intact
+* For commercial usage (e.g in themes you're selling on any marketplace, or a commercial website), you are required to link to my [Themeforest Profile Page](http://themeforest.net/user/SyamilMJ) using the following text: [Aqua Page Builder](https://github.com/sy4mil/Aqua-Page-Builder) by [Syamil MJ]((http://themeforest.net/user/SyamilMJ)

 ### Demo